CumulusNetworks/docs/content/cumulus-linux-53/Monitoring-and-Troubleshooting/Simple-Network-Management-Protocol-SNMP/Configure-SNMP.md

 weight: 1155
 toc: 4
 ---
-The most basic SNMP configuration requires you to specify:
+The most basic SNMP configuration requires you to:
+- Enable and start the `snmpd` service.

-- One or more IP addresses on which the SNMP agent listens.
+- Specify one or more IP addresses on which the SNMP agent listens.
-- Either a username (for SNMPv3) or a read-only community string (a password, for SNMPv1 or SNMPv2c).
+- Specify either a username (for SNMPv3) or a read-only community string (a password, for SNMPv1 or SNMPv2c).

 By default, the SNMP configuration has a listening address of localhost (127.0.0.1), which allows the agent (the `snmpd` service) to respond to SNMP requests originating on the switch itself.
 This is a secure method that allows checking the SNMP configuration without exposing the switch to outside attacks.
 For an external SNMP [NMS](## "Network Management Software") to poll a Cumulus Linux switch, you must configure the `snmpd` service running on the switch to listen to one or more IP addresses on interfaces that have a link state UP.